DripNowhy/ETA/README.md

 </div>

 ## 📰 News
+- **2025.7.20**: We released the implementation of our ETA on [InternLM-XComposer2.5](https://huggingface.co/internlm/internlm-xcomposer2d5-7b) model.
 - **2024.10.10**: We have released the paper and code for ETA.
 If you find it helpful, we would appreciate your [citation](#-citation)! !
 - **2025.1.22**: Excited to share that ETA has been accepted to ICLR 2025!